 We now proceed to use the spatial information contained in the ion arrival times in order to probe the temporal evolution of the size of the Rydberg cloud.
-After the above preparation stage the cluster expands freely for up to 1 ms. From our numerical simulations (see below) we find that after 6.99 μ s for $\Delta = 55 \pm 1$ MHz and 5.45 μ s for $\Delta = 80 \pm 1$ MHz (i.e., much less than the 150- μ s lifetime of the 70S Rydberg state), 99% of the vdW energy of pairs of Rydberg atoms initially created at distance $r{\rm fac}$ is converted into kinetic energy.
-After the conversion of the vdW energy into kinetic energy excited atoms can, however, decay into lower Rydberg states that are not detected by our electric field ionization process, which only field ionizes and detects Rydberg atoms with principal quantum number $n \gtrsim 50$.
-By repeating the excitation-detection cycle 400 times we determine the spatial distribution of the Rydberg cloud.
-Here we assume that the spontaneous decay of the Rydberg excitations occurs independently for each atom, so that the arrival time distribution of the nondecayed subset of atoms reflects that of all the initially excited atoms.
+After the above preparation stage the cluster expands freely for up to 1 ms. From our numerical simulations (see below) we find that the vdW energy of pairs of Rydberg atoms initially created at distance $r{fac}$ is fully converted into kinetic energy after around $5\,\mu s$ , i.e., much less than the the 150 $\mu$ s lifetime of the 70S Rydberg state.
+After the conversion of the vdW energy into kinetic energy excited atoms can, however, decay into lower Rydberg states that are not detected by our electric field ionization process, which only field ionizes and detects Rydberg atoms with principal quantum number $n \gtrsim 50$ .
+By repeating the excitation/detection cycle 400 times we determine the spatial distribution of the Rydberg cloud.
+Here we assume that the spontaneous decay of the Rydberg excitations occurs independently for each atom, so that the arrival time distribution of the non-decayed subset of atoms reflects that of all the initially excited atoms.
 Typical histograms of the arrival time distribution are reported in Fig. 3(a).
 We measure the standard deviations (SD's) of those distributions as function of the free expansion time, as shown in Fig. 3(b) (left scale).
-By inverting Eq.
-(1), from the arrival time SD's we derive the spatial width SD's as a function of that
+By inverting Eq.(1), from the arrival time SD's we derive the spatial width SD's as a function of that time, as shown in Fig. 3(b).
+For both values of $\Delta$ different from zero the vdW explosion produces a large spread in the arrival times.
+In a test experiment at $\Delta = 0$ (with 12 excitations on average), for which no vdW explosion should occur, the cloud expansion at 1 ms is small and compatible with the expected expansion due the thermal motion.
+As expected from the strong r-dependence, the van der Waals force acts mainly at short interatomic distances and, therefore, the expansion of the cloud is essentially ballistic over the full temporal range.
+In fact, the large initial acceleration, $\approx 5 \times 10^5 \,\mathrm{ms}^{-2}$ at $\Delta = 80$ MHz and $r{fac}$ , reduces to one percent at $2r{fac}$ .
+At that detuning the theoretically expected overall increase in velocity for two Rydberg atoms with a corresponding initial vdW energy is $\approx 600 \,\mu m/ms$ compared to the average thermal velocity of MOT atoms of $\approx 120 \,\mu m/ms$ .